THEME_BUSINESS_TRAVEL_FLIGHT-GettyImages-621595930-6.jpg

 american-airlines

-• The good news?
-American Airlines doesn’t have a weight limit for hand luggage across any of its fares.
-Just make sure your bag is within sizing rules – and that you can lift it yourself.
+American Airlines doesn’t enforce a weight limit for hand luggage.
+Just make sure you can lift it into the overhead locker yourself.

 What doesn’t count as hand luggage?